Dr Sam Hughes

 - One day fieldclasses around Cornwall during the 1st and 2nd Year

-- Residential fieldclasses to Pembrokeshire, Devon and Dorset and the Isle of Rum / Isle of Skye
+- Residential fieldclasses to Pembrokeshire and the Isle of Skye

-- Historically, I have also been on the 3rd Year Cyprus residential fieldtrip (CSM3048) and helped on the 3rd Year geophysics course (CSM3151).
+- Historically, I have also been on the 2nd Year Devon and Dorset (CSM2183) and 3rd Year Cyprus residential fieldclasses (CSM3048), and helped on the 3rd Year geophysics course (CSM3151).